PharmCat/ReplicateBE.jl/docs/src/details.md

 Where L is a vector of known constant, C – variance-covariance matrix of fixed effects (var(β)), H – hessian matrix of REML function, N – total number of observations.

-### Validation
+## Validation

-ReplicateBE was validated with 6 reference public datasets, 25 generated datasets and simulation study.
-ReplicateBE is compliant to SAS/SPSS, values checked: REML estimate, variance components estimate, fixed effect estimate, standard error of fixed effect estimate.
+ReplicateBE was validated with 6 reference public datasets, 29 generated datasets and simulation study.
+ReplicateBE is compliant to SAS/SPSS when comparing the following parameters: REML estimate, variance components estimate, fixed effect estimate, standard error of fixed effect estimate.
 Validation procedures included in package test procedure and perform each time when new version released or can be done at any time on user machine.
 Validation results (REML & 90% CI) table can be found [here](https://github.com/PharmCat/ReplicateBE.jl/tree/master/validation).

 ReplicateBE include simulation utility, that based on generation multivariate distributed datasets.
 This can be used not only in purpose of the package diagnostics, but also in purpose of sample size estimation ets.
 Simulation using version 0.1.4 was performed with 100000 iterations.
 Confidence interval (95%) for type I error (alpha) is 0.048047 - 0.050733.
 No statistically significant difference found with acceptable rate (0.05) found.
 Other simulation results can be found [here](https://pharmcat.github.io/ReplicateBE.jl/latest/testval/#Simulation-study-1).

 Testing procedures cover approximately [![codecov](https://codecov.io/gh/PharmCat/ReplicateBE.jl/branch/master/graph/badge.svg)](https://codecov.io/gh/PharmCat/ReplicateBE.jl) of code, and perform for each release on Travis CI platform: [![Build Status](https://api.travis-ci.com/PharmCat/ReplicateBE.jl.svg?branch=master)](https://travis-ci.com/PharmCat/ReplicateBE.jl).

-### Installation and using
+## Installation and using

 Installation: